 Magical Tip: Son of a building block!
 While you’re at Disney Springs, don’t forget to pop over to the LEGO Store to see an iconic Toy Story moment recreated with LEGOs!

 Ashley Amber is a former Disney cast member who rediscovered her love of writing when the 2020 pandemic ended her time making magic.
-When she's not bringing the magic to The DIS articles, Ashley works as a Senior List Writer and Peer Mentor at Collider and a live-blogger at MJ's Big Blog, as well as authored a self-published fantasy/romance series of novelettes, and made her poetry debut in 2021's LGBTQIA+ anthology Deviant: Chronicles of Pride by InkFeathers Publishing.
+When she's not bringing the magic to The DIS articles, Ashley works as a writer for Happy Productions and a live-blogger at MJ's Big Blog, and previously published over 300 articles with Collider.
+Ashley also authored a self-published fantasy/romance series of novelettes, and made her poetry debut in 2021's LGBTQIA+ anthology Deviant: Chronicles of Pride by InkFeathers Publishing.
 As a former pro ballroom dancer, when she's not writing, you can find Ashley on Youtube and TikTok where she posts dance videos featuring her own choreography and tutorials.